aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

 * `scaling_group_name` - The name of the scaling group.
 * `default_cooldown` - The default cool-down of the scaling group.
 * `removal_policies` - The removal policy used to select the ECS instance to remove from the scaling group.
-* `db_instance_ids` - The db instance id which the ECS instance attached to.
+* `db_instance_ids` - The db instances id which the ECS instance attached to.
-* `loadbalancer_ids` - The slb instance id which the ECS instance attached to.
+* `loadbalancer_ids` - The slb instances id which the ECS instance attached to.
+* `vswitch_ids` - The vswitches id in which the ECS instance launched.

 ## Import